The efficacy potential of cyber security advice as presented in news articles: Background and motivation

 According to self-efficacy theory, individual users pass judgement on their own ability to cope with a given situation, thus developing self-efficacy beliefs for a specific domain.
 Based on these beliefs, individual users are able to initiate and persevere with behavioural strategies that lead to successful outcomes \cite{maddux1995self, bandura1999self} Self-efficacy in these cases tends to be a generative capability that allows individual users to organise their skill-sets and beliefs, which allows for an efficacy potential for these users~\cite{bandura1999self}.

 What this means for cyber security advice is that, to enhance the efficacy potential, researchers must enact strategies which help structure and direct the behaviour of individual users towards goal setting, and measure the progress towards this goal~\cite{saks1996proactive} and many usable-security studies have investigated this, e.g.\ \cite{Redmiles, pfleeger2014weakest, warner2012cybersecurity}.
+Recent work such as that of Furnell has additionally highlighted through current usable-security concepts how the the field may require a return to a first-principles approach \cite{furnell2024usable}.
 Furthermore, self-efficacy is closely linked to motivation, with the level of self-efficacy needing to be higher in order to correspond to the difficulty of the faced problem~\cite{bandura1999self, stumpf1987self}.
 As already noted, cyber security is seen as both important and complex, yet the motivation to enhance self-efficacy is limited (as explained in \cite{Herley} and explored through psychological and cultural means in \cite{halevi2016cultural}).